Yakovlev Yak-130: Iran

+Iran acquired Yak-130 jet trainers.
+The first Yak-130 aircraft were delivered to Iran in September 2023, with photos showing at least two jets arriving at Isfahan's Shahid Babaei Air Base.
+Subsequent imagery and reporting suggest more may have been delivered later.
+Exact numbers and deal cost were not publicly disclosed.
+These jet trainers are being utilized by the Iranian Air Force for various roles, including drone interception patrols and air-to-air combat missions.

 Potential orders

-In April 2012, Irkut Corporation president Alexey Fedorov claimed that there were "more than ten potential customers".
+In April 2012, Irkut Corporation president Alexey Fedorov claimed it had "more than ten potential customers".

 Argentina

-In 2021 Russia offered the Argentine Air Force a batch of 15 MiG-29 fighters and another batch of 12 Su-30 fighters and seeks also the sale of Yak-130 training jet and Mil Mi-17 helicopters.
+In 2021, Russia offered the Argentine Air Force a batch of 15 MiG-29 fighters and another batch of 12 Su-30 fighters and sought also the sale of Yak-130 training jet and Mil Mi-17 helicopters.

 Bolivia

-Bolivia considers the Yak-130 as a candidate for the replacement of its retired Lockheed T-33s.
+Bolivia is considering the Yak-130 as a candidate for the replacement of its retired Lockheed T-33s.

 Kazakhstan

-Two rounds of negotiations with Russia regarding a potential order for Yak-130s took place in 2010 and 2012 respectively.
-No firm orders came out of it, but the Yak-130 may be bought to replace Kazakhstan's current Aero L-39C trainers, when they will run out of service life.
+Two rounds of negotiations with Russia regarding a potential order for Yak-130s took place in 2010 and 2012.
+No firm orders came out of it, but the Yak-130 may be bought to replace Kazakhstan's current Aero L-39C trainers, at the end of their service life.
+It was reported in late August 2026 that Kazakhstan was negotiating with China for the purchase of up to six K-8s to fill the role instead.

 Malaysia

 In November 2012, Sergey Kornev, a representative of Rosoboronexport (Russia's state intermediary agency for exports/imports of defense-related products), said Malaysia and several other countries were also interested in the Yak-130.
 He was speaking at the China Airshow at Zhuhai.